odestry/theme-development-helpers/README.md

 ### Theme App Extensions

-For theme app extensions, you can do the same thing as above, but instead of section, you include theme in your app blocks.
+For theme app extensions, you can do the same thing as above, but instead of sections, you include the snippet in your app blocks.

 ## Tools

 ### Development screen indicator

-A simple indicator that shows if you are on a development screen.
+A simple indicator that shows which viewport size you are in.
 Useful for debugging and development.

 Built with [Tailwind CSS](https://tailwindcss.com/) and can be added on the `theme.liquid` layout file.